Salomon X Ultra 4 Mid GTX

 See the Men's Salomon X Ultra 4 Mid See the Women's Salomon X Ultra 4 Mid

-Salomon’s X Ultra lineup is legendary in the world of hiking footwear, and they've overhauled the collection for 2021.
+Salomon’s X Ultra lineup is legendary in the world of hiking footwear, and they overhauled the flagship collection last year.
 We brought the mid-height version of the X Ultra 4 into Washington’s Hoh Rainforest and found that it retained most of the winning recipe in an even lighter-weight package.
 The boot still wouldn’t be our first choice for carrying a heavy pack over technical terrain, but for backpackers and hikers who travel light, the X Ultra 4 offers a near-ideal balance of comfort, durability, protection, and traction.
 Below we break down our experiences with the latest X Ultra 4 Mid GTX.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 Table of Contents